-Courier Companies and the Honeymoon Stage
+Courier Companies: The Honeymoon Stage

-7 Things You Need to Know
+Courier Companies, the Honeymoon Stage, and the Seven Things You Need to Know

-Some courier companies will service a new customer to death in the first few months of their business relationship, but once they feel that they are secure with that customer, they begin to take the “partnership” for granted and start providing shoddy service.
+Some courier companies will service a new customer to death in the first few months of their business relationship, but once they feel that they are secure with a customer, they begin to take the “partnership” for granted and start providing shoddy service.

-Courier Companies: When the Honeymoon is Over
+Courier Companies: When the Honeymoon Is Over

 You may feel that you were once the prize, but you are now despised.